Ejorhymes22/alx-low_level_programming/README.md

-This is about c programming language and it is a strongly typed and compiled language.
+This is about static library that store object files so as to be used in the linking phase